TempeHS/The_Unsecure_PWA/.student_resources/file_attacks_and_side_channel_attacks/README.md

 A file attack is an attack where threat actors use certain file types, usually a *.DOCX, *.XLSX, or *.PDF.
 Designed to entice users to open the document or follow a malicious link in a document.
 If the file in is embedded with malicious code, the code will be executed when the document is opened.

 The [urgent_finance_review.xlsm](urgent_finance_review.xlsm) spreadsheet is a common file attack approach that is sent in a convincing email.
 The example only has a simple prompt box.
 However, it is only a few more lines of code to silently install key logging software with back to base reporting to the threat actor.
+You can view the script by enabling the 'developer' ribbon and choose 'Visual Basic'.
+School computers have security settings disabling VB scripts in excel so you may want to test it on your personal laptop.

 ## How to countermeasure file attacks